whackone/docs/src/introduction.md

 # Introduction

-The Jet engine is a multi-media platform targetting the Go language.
+The Jet engine is a multi-media platform targetting WebAssembly.
 It supports an ECMAScript 4 like language, ActionScript 3; an eXtensible Markup Language for the user interface, MXML; and a Cascading Style Sheet 3 dialect.

 ## Features